What to Pack for Strasbourg

 December, January, February

-Add: Thermal base layers, Insulated waterproof coat, Warm hat, gloves, scarf, Waterproof boots with good traction
+Add: Thermal base layers, Insulated waterproof gloves, A warm hat that covers ears, Waterproof boots with good traction

 March, April, May